Image courtesy of Crossfit Inc.

 - In terms of muscle distribution, women tend have less upper body muscle mass compared to men.

-Now that we’re aware that men have a slight genetic advantage over women because of their higher baseline muscle mass, particularly in the upper body, does that mean that you’ll gain less muscle mass than men despite lifting the same amount of weights?
+Men have a slight genetic advantage over women because of their higher baseline muscle mass, particularly in the upper body.
+Does that mean that you’ll gain less muscle mass than men despite lifting the same amount of weights?

 It turns out that when performing the same amount of time, men and women can accomplish the same amount of gains in muscle mass.
 While the increase in size was similar between men and women in the study, the relative strength of women actually increased more than men because they were starting with a smaller overall body size.